Feuersteinium/feuerstein.dev/README.md

 # feuerstein.dev

 This is the Repo for the official [feuerstein.dev](https://feuerstein.dev) website.
-It's built using [docusaurus](https://docusaurus.io).
-The real Webseite is built from this Repo,automatically via Github Actions.
-Github Actions will push it to the Webserver after the building process is done.
-If you find any wrong information or information that seems wrong, please make sure to contact me, or open a issue on this [Github repo](https://github.com/einfeuerstein/feuerstein.dev).
-I hope you'll have fun with the content on my website.

-## Build it for yourself locally:
-### Requirements
-- nodejs
-- npm
-- git

-### Installation

-1. Clone the Repo (or download it).

-2. Start docusaurus:
-`npx docusaurus start` or
-`npm run start`

-  Another alternative would be to run `npm run build` and then run `npm run serve`

-3. Have fun with the Repo
+It's build using a static site generator.
+At this time, its only an Idea and needs to be started.
+But there are already some Layout-Ideas, which are shown here:

+![header-and-footer.svg]

+For this reason the feuerstein.dev website is running a placeholder, which will be replaced as soon as possible with the first prototype website.
+This repo was made for transparency, so that everyone can see, which code is running on my Webserver.
+Another purpose is to report wrong information.
+If you find any information, that seems wrong, don't be shy and contact me, or open an issue :D

+## Structure

+The Website is using the following structure:

+![structure.svg]

+## Building process
+This Website is built using Github Actions.
+Every time I push a new commit to the main branch, the building process will start and the result will be pushed to my webserver afterwards.
+So if something has changed. you should see it usually in under 10 minutes.
+This number can rise up, as the websites grows form time to time.